Environmental epidemiology: Precautionary principle

 The precautionary principle is a concept in the environmental sciences that if an activity is suspected to cause harm, we should not wait until sufficient evidence of that harm is collected to take action.
 It has its roots in German environmental policy, and was adopted in 1990 by the participants of the North-Sea Conferences in The Hague by declaration.
 In 2000, the European Union began to formally adopt the precautionary principle into its laws as a Communication from the European Commission.
 The United States has resisted adoption of this principle, citing concerns that unfounded science could lead to obligations for expensive control measures, especially as related to greenhouse gas emissions.

 Investigations

 Observational studies

 Environmental epidemiology studies are most frequently observational in nature, meaning researchers look at people's exposures to environmental factors without intervening and then observe the patterns that emerge.
-This is due to the fact that it is often unethical or unfeasible to conduct an experimental study of environmental factors in humans.
+This is because it is often unethical or unfeasible to conduct an experimental study of environmental factors in humans.
 For example, a researcher cannot ask some of their study subjects to smoke cigarettes to see if they have poorer health outcomes than subjects who are asked not to smoke.
 The study types most often employed in environmental epidemiology are: